There’s one foolproof way to make the perfect homemade playdough.

 Gluten Free Playdough

 If you have kids who are allergic to gluten then use rice flour, gluten free flour or chickpea flour.
-Some recipes:

 - mainly rice flour and corn starch.